 - Brayer (I use my Mod Podge one, but Cricut also has a brayer.)

-- Wood for base of stamp (I got mine from a 1″x2″ furring strip from Home Depot left over from my craft room pegboard install.
-My husband cut them to size.)
+- Wood for the base of stamp (I got mine from a 1″x2″ furring strip from Home Depot left over from my craft room pegboard install.)

 - Craft glue

-First, create your image using Cricut Design Space.
-Make sure it’s not too intricate and is composed of simple shapes.
+First, create your image and transfer it to Cricut Design Space.
+Make sure it’s not too intricate and is only composed of simple shapes.

 So, can a Cricut Maker make rubber stamps?